SethRobinson/UGTLive/app/services/MIGRATION_GUIDE.md

         {
             // Show error dialog offering to start service bool openManager = ErrorPopupManager.ShowServiceWarning(
-                $"The {serviceName} service is not running.\n\nWould you like to open the Python Services Manager to start it?", "Service Not Available");
+                $"The {serviceName} service is not running.\n\nWould you like to open the GPU Service Console to start it?", "Service Not Available");

             if (openManager)